 It is illegal to remove more than gills, entrails, and scales from fish species harvested in waters that are subject to a size limit while on the water or actively engaged in fishing.
-It is illegal to remove more than the gills and entrails (head, fillets and tail must be attached) from channel catfish east of ND Highway 1 while on the water, actively engaged in fishing, transporting or until the fish are at the license holder's, permanent residence.
+It is illegal to remove more than the gills and entrails (head, fillets and tail must be attached) from channel catfish east of ND Highway 1 while on the water, actively engaged in fishing, transporting or until the fish are at the license holder's residence.

 Any fish (whole and/or fillets) may be given (gifted) to another individual but the fish must be counted in the donor's daily limit.
+Individuals who receive gifted fish may not exceed the possession limit while the fish are being transported.